 Should you take an infant to a funeral?

-An unexpected death of a close family member a few months ago left me reeling.
+An unexpected death of a close family member a few months ago left me reeling and struggling to cope.
 Even now, I’m still in disbelief that he’s gone – so suddenly and unexpectedly – and yet we do what we must and life for the rest of us goes on.
 Grieving the death of a loved one is incredibly hard, but if you have children, you have to stay strong for them and show them that even in the darkest times, we pull ourselves together and continue.
 A lot of tears have been shed whilst he’s been sleeping though and I’m glad he’s too young to understand what’s happening although that has the double edged sword of he’s too young to hold any memories of this family member.

 I hold onto the positive thought that at least they got to meet my son and spent quite a bit of time with him.
 My son won’t remember, but I’ll always know that he was a part of their lives and be grateful for that.